mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 When hiring writers, my top priority is evaluating their published content.
 It's impossible to learn this by asking them lots of questions, so I keep my interviews short and quickly hire the writer for a paid trial (see [below](#start-a-paid-trial)).

 Still, the interview does give you a glimpse into what it's like working with this person.
 Do the two of you communicate well, or does it take several back and forths before a question is sufficiently stated and answered?
+Are their personality and working style compatible with yours?

 | Signs of a <font color="red">bad</font> candidate | Signs of a <font color="green">good</font> candidate |
 |--------------------------|---------------------------|